 The exciting thing about MicroLED is that it is also an emissive display, but unlike OLED, it doesn’t rely on organic compounds to make light.
 In theory, MicroLED displays should offer perfect blacks, excellent color, and near-perfect off-angle viewing, just like OLED, but they should also be even brighter, very slim, immune to burn-in, and, in the long run, less expensive to make than OLED.

-In addition to promising stellar picture performance, Samsung’s MicroLED TVs are based on a modular system, allowing users to customize the size the of their screen, with potential to grow it in the future.
+In addition to promising stellar picture performance, Samsung’s MicroLED TVs are based on a modular system, allowing users to customize the size the of their screen, with the potential to grow it in the future.
 For now, since this is a brand-new technology, Samsung is only offering a MicroLED TV in a huge, 146-inch package.
 But, as has always been with massive first-time introductions, the tech in the TV will trickle down to smaller and less expensive TVs over the next few years.

 Samsung isn’t the only company looking into MicroLED.
-Reports began to surface last year that Apple was experimenting with its own displays using the technology, but it seems that the company has an entirely different use case in mind.
+Reports began to surface in 2017 that Apple was experimenting with its own displays using the technology, but it seems that the company has an entirely different use case in mind.
 Recent reports indicate that instead of massive displays, Apple plans to use MicroLED for tiny screens, like the one used in the Apple Watch.
 While it has yet to be confirmed by the company, sources say that Apple has produced a prototype watch with a MicroLED display, and we could see models using the technology on sale within a few years.

 Though MicroLED sounds great in theory, it remains to be seen if it will compete with OLED in practice.
 To be sure, our first impressions on picture quality are mostly positive.
 As you’ll see in our video above, the picture quality was extremely impressive, with the deep blacks, ultra-vibrant color, and excellent off-angle viewing playing out exactly as we were led to expect.
 Look a little closer, though, and you can see that Samsung’s MicroLED prototype needs some work before it is ready for prime time.
 When the picture dims, individual panels are clearly visible — not something folks will be so willing to accept.